Kaiwhakamahi Pūrere Tuitui

 - A New Zealand Certificate in Fashion Technology (Level 3) through an apprenticeship with Competenz.

 - A New Zealand Certificate in Fashion Technology (Level 3) or similar at a technical institute.

 - NZ Fashion Tech website - information on the Certificate in Fashion Technology

-- Toi-Ohomai website - information on sewing courses
+- Toi-Ohomai website - information on garment construction pathways

 A minimum of three years of secondary education is recommended.
 Useful subjects include digital technologies, maths and processing technologies.

 - patient and good problem solvers

 - able to work well under pressure

 - work in a clothing factory or workroom.